Graduate Division

 Master of Professional Accountancy (M.P.Ac.) degrees are awarded by The Paul Merage School of Business upon successful completion of 44 units of course work including core courses and electives.

-Master of Public Health (M.P.H.) degrees are awarded by the Program in Public Health upon successful completion of 60 units of course work including core courses, electives, and courses in the student’s emphasis.
+Master of Public Health (M.P.H.) degrees are awarded by the Joe C. Wen School of Population and Public Health upon successful completion of 60 units of course work including core courses, electives, and courses in the student’s emphasis.

 Master of Public Policy (M.P.P.) degrees are awarded by the School of Social Ecology upon successful completion of 72 units of course work including core courses and electives.
 Students also participate in a policy-relevant internship in an appropriate government, business, or nonprofit setting.